 Though transparency is good, being overly blunt (or worse, sounding cold) in your email will turn recipients off.
 It may even earn you more unsubscribes than you anticipate.

 Instead, phrase your permission pass email copy in a way that makes your intentions clear — to serve your contacts’ best interests over your own.
 (OK, we know permission passes help you out as well.
 But that’ll be our little secret.)

-Some examples of friendly permission pass messaging:
+Some friendly permission pass email examples: